By Sikowis (Christine Nobiss), Plains Cree/Saulteaux

 You asked me to plow the ground.
 Shall I take a knife and tear my mother's breast?
 Then when I die she will take me to her bosom to rest.
 You ask me to dig for stone.
 Shall I dig under her skin for her bones?
 Then when I die I cannot enter her body to be born again.
 You ask me to cut grass and make hay and sell it and be rich like white men.
 But how dare I cut off my mother’s hair?
 (4)

 As reported by the Des Moines Register, “[In 2013], an estimated 97 percent of soybeans and 95 percent of corn grown in Iowa were from biotech seeds, figures that were both higher than the national average.”
 (5) It’s important to note that there is also a growing increase in non-GMO and organic farming in Iowa.
-Not only is the land and water affected by Big-Ag’s runoff, but CAFOs are highly responsible for increased air pollution because, according to the EPA, animal waste contributes 50% to 85% of US ammonia emissions.
+Not only are the land and water affected by Big-Ag’s runoff, but CAFOs are highly responsible for increased air pollution because, according to the EPA, animal waste contributes 50% to 85% of US ammonia emissions.
 According to the World Health Organization (WHO), “The livestock industry's contribution to greenhouse gases come from direct sources, including methane emitted from the animals belching and their manure, but also from indirect sources, including land conversion and deforestation linked to growing feed.”
-(6) Iowa is a prime example of direct source emissions, as it is host to 40 million hogs, (7) 4 million cattle, and 75 million chickens; and nearly half of its corn production is used as the main energy ingredient in livestock feed while the other half of all corn produced ends up as ethanol.
+(6) Iowa is a prime example of direct source emissions, as it is host to almost 24 million hogs (though the number might be as high as 40 million--see foot note (7)), 4 million cattle, and 75 million chickens; and nearly half of its corn production is used as the main energy ingredient in livestock feed while the other half of all corn produced ends up as ethanol.
 Jonathan Foley, writes in Scientific American, “In short, the corn crop is highly productive, but the corn system is aligned to feed cars and animals instead of feeding people.”
 (8)

 Concentrated Animal Feed Operations (CAFOs) - Hogs Then and Now